 Is it true that only boring people get bored?
 The feeling of boredom is truly personal: Some meditate enthusiastically for hours while others can't stand thirty seconds of sitting still; some are riveted at the opera while others' eyes glaze over.
 Pinpoint what bores you and see if you learn something new about yourself.

-Here's a sure-fire way to overcome boredom and restlessness.
+Here's a sure-fire way to enjoy what's right around you.

 Self-control separates us from our ancient ancestors and the rest of the animal kingdom, thanks to our large prefrontal cortices.
 Rather than responding to immediate impulses, we can plan, we can evaluate alternative actions, and we can refrain from doing things we'll regret.